dojoengine/book/docs/pages/tutorial/deploy-to-mainnet/main.md

 ### Some notes on the client side

 * The `migrate` script is copying manifests to `/client/src/dojo/generated/<PROFILE>`, each chain needs to use their own manifest!

-* Take a look at [`dojoConfig.ts`](/client/src/dojo/dojoConfig.ts) to create different setups for each chain, adding the torii endpoint.

 * The client needs the env variable `VITE_PUBLIC_CHAIN_ID` to be set to your chain id.
 Configure on your sever and add it to your `.env` to access your deployment localy: